How many data clusters are in the Galaxy data set? Bayesian cluster analysis in action

-After discussing in detail how the prior specifications might affect the posterior of the number of data clusters, the following analysis investigates whether these theoretical considerations can be empirically verified.
+After discussing in detail how the prior specifications might affect the posterior of the number of data clusters, the following analysis investigates whether these theoretical considerations can be empirically verified for the Galaxy data set.
 The MFM model is fitted to the Galaxy data set with 384 different prior settings, using four different specifications of the prior on $K$, using either the static or the dynamic MFM, considering three different values for the Dirichlet parameter and four different parameters each for $B_0$ and $C_0$ in a full factorial design.